-- View the supplemental files for the 1,4-dioxane scope document:
+- Read the scope document and supplemental files for 1,4-dioxane

 After releasing the scope documents, the dockets for each of the first 10 chemicals were open for public comments.
 Read EPA’s Responses to Public Comments Received on the Scope Documents for the First Ten Chemicals for Risk Evaluation under TSCA.
 This document addresses cross-cutting public comments received in response to EPA publishing the scope documents.

 In June 2019, EPA released the draft risk evaluation for 1,4-dioxane.
 The public comment period for the draft risk evaluation has closed.

 Review Prior to the Lautenberg Act